 While enrolled at RWU, Music majors will study voice or instrument in private lessons and perform with one of the department’s ensembles.
 Both the Instrumental Ensemble and the Chorus are conducted by members of the Music faculty.
 The RWU Chorus performs a varied repertoire of classical choral works along with musical theater and popular styles.
 Both ensembles perform at the end of each semester in the RWU Performing Arts Center.

 Students in the Music major are encouraged to take advantage of other unique opportunities offered at Roger Williams University, with its strong professional schools that complement the liberal arts curriculum.
 By adding a minor in Business, Communication or Computer Science, students can prepare themselves for many new opportunities in the field of music beyond the traditional spheres of performance and composition.

 Students pursuing the Bachelor of Arts in Music must satisfy University Core Curriculum requirements and the College speech requirement, COMM 210.
 Music majors will be required to pass Music 170 Basic Musicianship with a C or better or, upon entrance to the program, demonstrate their knowledge in knowledge in basics of music theory through written and oral examination.
 In addition, all majors must complete the Foundation Requirements (24 credits) and the additional credits in either Track 1: Global Music Studies (19 additional credits, 43 total) See course requirements

 Track 2: Electronic Music, Composition, and Technology (20 additional credits, 44 total) See course requirements

 To read more about our academic offerings, or to view full course descriptions, please refer to our University Catalog.

-- utilize fundamental knowledge of music theory and notation to compose original music.
+2. Demonstrate fundamental knowledge of music theory in analyzing and creating music.